 The PC industry is seeking a boost from the introduction this month of Windows 8, the new version of Microsoft Corp.
-(MSFT)’s flagship operating system.
+(MSFT:US)’s flagship operating system.

 Lenovo’s climb has been powered by hardware acquisitions and income growth in its home market, the largest for PCs and the world’s most-populous nation.
 Market-share gains have fueled profit growth exceeding 25 percent for 12 straight quarters.
 Chief Executive Officer Yang Yuanqing said in August that he won’t stop with a lead in PCs and wants to dominate in mobile devices as well.

 “Becoming the clear leader in global PC share of course remains one of Lenovo’s aspirations, but it also only represents one more milestone in our journey as a company,” Yang said in a statement e-mailed today.
 “We are setting our sights on delivering long-term, profitable growth, while leading the way forward into the PC+ era.”

 The stock rose 1.3 percent to HK$6.25 at 10:01 a.m. in Hong Kong trading.
 Beijing-based Lenovo has gained 21 percent this year, compared with a 13 percent advance for the benchmark Hang Seng Index.